10 Things the Auto Insurers Don’t Want You to Know After a Car Accident

 - Your own insurance company will have you sign an authorization in order to obtain your medical records from 5 years before the accident.

 - The reason for this is so they can blame your injuries on pre-existing conditions and deny you treatment they would otherwise have to pay for.

 - Don’t be surprised if the adjuster tells you that some of your medical treatment is unnecessary.
-They know how expensive medical treatment is and they don’t want to pay for it.
+They know how used a bitcoin mixer expensive medical treatment is and they don’t want to pay for it.

 - Unless you purchased optional benefits, you can only receive a maximum of $400.00 a week for income replacement benefits.

 - These optional benefits will only increase your premiums by a few dollars a month.

 - If you are a passenger or pedestrian and do not have insurance, your treatment will be covered by the at-fault driver’s insurance.

 - If you are denied treatment you have the right to dispute the denial.